brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 ### What is Vulkan ?

 Vulkan is a fast, new and modern 3D graphics programming API.
 The initial release was about 5 years ago and it is now used my many games and game engines.
-The API was initially made by AMD for modern GPUs which was later made open source and is now maintained by the **Khronos Group**.
+The API was initially made by AMD for modern GPUs and was initially named Mantle which was later made open source, renamed to Vulkan and is now maintained by the **Khronos Group**.
 It is written purely in C and supports many platforms like : [Android](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Android&stick=H4sIAAAAAAAAAONgVuLSz9U3MCqvKEkvX8TK7piXUpSfmQIAyAsAJhgAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoAXoECEIQAw), [Linux](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Linux&stick=H4sIAAAAAAAAAONgVuLUz9U3SCuoqipYxMrqk5lXWgEATgerNhUAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoAnoECEIQBA), [Fuchsia](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Fuchsia&stick=H4sIAAAAAAAAAONgVuLVT9c3NEw2zEnLKKoqXsTK7laanFGcmQgAxklZLRsAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoA3oECEIQBQ), [BSD Unix](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=BSD+Unix&stick=H4sIAAAAAAAAAONgVuLQz9U3MEwzzVnEyuEU7KIQmpdZAQDAUa93FwAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoBHoECEIQBg), [QNX](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=QNX&stick=H4sIAAAAAAAAAONgVuLQz9U3yEhKSlnEyhzoFwEA4JwBWRIAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoBXoECEIQBw), [Windows](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Windows&stick=H4sIAAAAAAAAAONgVuLQz9U3MCmKt1jEyh6emZeSX14MAFTjqsQWAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoBnoECEIQCA), [Nintendo Switch](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Nintendo+Switch&stick=H4sIAAAAAAAAAONgVuLVT9c3NEw2K7FMMzPMWcTK75eZV5Kal5KvEFyeWZKcAQB0QcE-IwAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoB3oECEIQCQ), [Stadia](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Stadia&stick=H4sIAAAAAAAAAONgVuLVT9c3NEzLMs8oyUiPX8TKFlySmJKZCACloW6EGgAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoCHoECEIQCg), [Tizen](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Tizen&stick=H4sIAAAAAAAAAONgVuLSz9U3yDDPqchKWcTKGpJZlZoHADhg-LkWAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoCXoECEIQCw), [macOS](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=macOS&stick=H4sIAAAAAAAAAONgVuLQz9U3MDWtLFrEypqbmOwfDADb5b_yFAAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoCnoECEIQDA), [IOS](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=IOS&stick=H4sIAAAAAAAAAONgVuLSz9U3MC5PyjE0WcTK7OkfDAC-b2NaFAAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoC3oECEIQDQ), [Raspberry Pi](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Raspberry+Pi&stick=H4sIAAAAAAAAAONgVuLSz9U3SM9NNzZLX8TKE5RYXJCUWlRUqRCQCQA5myHgHQAAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoDHoECEIQDg).
 It uses [Apache License](https://www.google.com/search?client=firefox-b-d&sxsrf=AOaemvJ0adMSWlfVR9scr93Ko9YiffsEIA:1631340626919&q=Apache+License&stick=H4sIAAAAAAAAAONgVuLUz9U3MDTKjrdcxMrnWJCYnJGq4JOZnJpXnAoAzGCpBx4AAAA&sa=X&ved=2ahUKEwijnsy0ofbyAhXymeYKHYs3CygQmxMoAXoECEgQAw) 2.0 which means we can use it too.

 ### But why is it called an API?

 Well, this is because it is an API.
 Vulkan API is a set of rules (functions with defined valid usage and invalid usage etc..) defined in the [vkspec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html) which hardware vendors follow, more like make an implementation out of it to make their device driver.
 This driver contains functions with same names and arguments as defined in [vkspec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html) and these functions, no matter how they are implemented in the inside must look and work in the same way as defined by the [vkspec](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html).
 The whole purpose of this API is to hide the actual implemetation from the user.
 This way no matter how the hardware vendors implement their device driver, we can use it as long as it follows the API rules.
 The functions defined in the device driver can be used to interact with GPU or any other device that can do some processing using the device driver provided by the hardware vendor.
 In simple words, Vulkan API is the header (.hpp) of a class and the `ICD` is the definition(.cpp) of that class and you are using this class in your application.
 So, you see Vulkan is combination of both the specification and the implementation (`ICD`) which makes the Vulkan API.
+First the API is decided, then a specification (vkspec) and implementation (drivers) is made for that version of API.

 ### Can't we just directly talk to GPU?